netdata/netdata/packaging/installer/OTHERS.md

 sudo ./netdata-installer.sh --install /usr/local
 ```

-The installer will also install a startup plist to start Netdata when your macOS system boots.
+The installer also creates a startup plist to start Netdata when your macOS system boots.

-The installation from source should now be finished successfully.
+You should have now successfully finished installing from source.
 For more information on how to use and configure Netdata, see our [getting started guide](../../docs/GettingStarted.md).

 ## FreeBSD

 You can install Netdata from the ports or packages collections.
-This is how to install the latest Netdata version from source on FreeBSD:
+Here's how to install the latest Netdata version from source on FreeBSD:

 ```sh
 # Install required packages